 3. Use a search engine:

-- Google Scholar (access via the library's web site only).
-Google Scholar is a large search engine that searches information on the web and provides links to full-text articles to which the Carleton Library subscribes, or to articles made freely available by the publisher.
-It also provides articles from academic publishers, professional societies, preprint repositories and scholarly articles posted on the web.
+- Google Scholar (access via the library's web site) is a large search engine that provides links to full-text articles to which the Carleton Library subscribes, and to articles made freely available by the publishers.

 Step by step Instructions for searching with Boolean operators